How do I get a domain?

 What if I want to migrate my blog without any changes to the existing theme?

-We can pretty much port your existing theme without much change.
+We can pretty much port your existing content without much change.
+However, porting the theme as it is may require additional work.
 In fact, creating a new theme is a lot of work; as much work as creating a new website.
 Page load time is one of our major concerns and we also focus a lot on making the themes mobile responsive.
-Once all the aspects come together we can port the blog with the current theme.
+So we highly recommend choosing a theme that we have with us.
+We will be adding to the list of themes available periodically.
+But if you insist on having a theme, we can discuss and based on the availability of resources we can take up the work ourselves or guide you to freelance designers who could do the design/porting work for you.

 The blog is going to be hosted free of cost, so may how do you plan to cover your cost of doing this?